Article about SHARE in alumni magazine

 Apart from the importance of cultural heritage for the inhabitants’ identity, the tourism industry also has great potential for growth in the region and an increased number of visitors at our cultural heritage sites are expected.
 In order to assure that these sites are preserved for the future and the joint policy is fulfilled, the guiding principles for governance and maintenance must be improved and clarified.
 This work must be carried out in close cooperation with all relevant stakeholders.

 Economic Development and Innovation Operational Programme (EDIOP) strategically targets competitiveness issues in terms operational capacities, economic cooperation and breaking down barriers against of competitiveness.

 EDIOP in touristic terms is set to increase spending of tourists by developing cultural heritage assets into sustainable, economically viable tourism product in harmony with the surrounding environment.

 Priority 7: Preserving natural and cultural heritage, with enhanced focus on cultural heritage development into smaller scale touristic products which integrate themselves into the surrounding environment.

 Reasons for improvement:

 Cultural heritage sites can be in degraded physical condition and are uncompetitive tourism attractions.
 The necessary investments require multi-stakeholder supported activities, which, on one hand contribute to widening the portfolio of tourism attractions and supply, on the other expand the touristic peak season by positively influencing tourist spending and the number of visitors at tourism destinations.
 These objectives could be reached in case sustainability issues related to the environment are considered in destination settlements.

 Promoting sustainable growth, i.e. economic growth linked with more efficient use of resources, is a clear priority of the EUROPE 2020 strategy.
 On a national level the Economic programme sets the priority in terms of development of entrepreneurship in culture and creative industries, as well as investments in preserving cultural heritage with respect to their significant influence in the development of tourist activities, entrepreneurship in general and new job creation.

 This specific policy instrument is addressed to two areas:

-1. Increasing employment and tourist expenditure through enhancing cultural heritage
+1. Increasing employment and tourist spending through enhancing cultural heritage

 2. Increasing attractiveness, educational capacity and sustainable management of natural heritage sites